carljm/django-localeurl/docs/index.rst

 The localeurl Django_ application allow you to specify the language of a page in the URL.

 Suppose you have a Django website in multiple languages.
-The localeurl application allow you to specify the language of a page in the URL, like so: ``http://www.example.com/nl/company/profile``.
-Any URLs without language prefix will be redirected to add the prefix for the default language.
+The localeurl application allow you to specify the language of a page in the URL.
+It can either use the first component of the domain (``http://nl.example.com/about/``) or the path prefix (``http://www.example.com/nl/about/``).
+Any URLs without the path prefix will be redirected to add the prefix for the default language.

 Some reasons for using localeurl: